jroller33/Express.js-Notes-App/README.md

   html, css, frontend js - except notes.html some of the backend js

+  API routes working:
+  all server.js
+  GET /api/notes

+  POST /api/notes is writing noteId but not noteTitle or noteText

   to do:
   finish /routes/notes.js
   start testing routes with insomnia